 Dear Valued Client,

 I want to thank you for choosing my company and entrusting us to help you through this unscheduled, unexpected and frustrating time.
 While you may yet be feeling apprehensive, I want you to know you have already taken the first step towards making this unfortunate event a distant memory.
 That step was choosing our company, and we will not let you down.
-I want to make you a promise right from the start: We will spare no effort, and will do everything necessary to protect your health and your home.
+I want to make you a promise right from the start: We will spare no effort and will do everything necessary to protect your health and your home.
 We will use our extensive knowledge and expertise to bring your home back to its pre-loss glory and better.
 I will consider it a personal success if, by our professionalism and knowledge, we remove some of the anxiety you are most likely experiencing right now.
 While there may yet still be some bumps in the road ahead to full recovery, I want you to know that we will help and guide you every step of the way.
-While I cant promise you everything will go absolutely perfect, I can promise you that we will ALWAYS do the right thing.
+While I can’t promise you everything will go absolutely perfect, I can promise you that we will ALWAYS do the right thing.

-I often tell my clients that “50 percent of my job is the actual hands on work we do (ie. restoring your home), the other 50 percent is helping insureds navigate the insurance claims process”.
-There is no college or educational course for contractors (that I am aware of), that teaches them how to navigate the complex, and often tedious experience of the claims process.
+I often tell my clients that “50 percent of my job is the actual hands-on work we do (ie. restoring your home), the other 50 percent is helping insureds navigate the insurance claims process”.
+There is no college or educational course for contractors (that I am aware of), that teaches them how to navigate the complex and often tedious experience of the claims process.
 The truth is that most contractors do not deal much with insurance companies at all, and will usually leave this aspect to the homeowner to figure out.
 However, while it is typically not the job of the contractor to know how to navigate the insurance claims process, I believe that (as a professional restoration contractor) it is incumbent on us to, at minimum, set our clients up for success.
 The information that I provide below has been garnered and attained through the winding learning curve of years performing Damage Restoration, researching, and reading a whole lot of books on the topics discussed below.
 The purpose of providing my clients with this information is to empower them and help them avoid the pitfalls of the insurance claim process.
-Most homeowner will (hopefully) only experience a significant property loss once in a lifetime.
-That is once to much, but the heartache of the loss can many times be compounded by ignorance of the claims process.
+Most homeowners will (hopefully) only experience a significant property loss once in a lifetime.
+That is once too much, but the heartache of the loss can many times be compounded by ignorance of the claims process.
 It is my hope that by the time you finish reading this guide, you will be in a much better position to protect your interests and secure the proper/just reimbursement for your loss.

-I have many conversations everyday with clients in a similar situation to yours.
+I have had many conversations every day with clients in a similar situation to yours.
 And there are many important topics to cover and discuss.
 Inevitably, I end up missing something important since there is a lot to talk about.
 So I have taken the liberty of writing the most important aspects down to make sure that I empower my clients with the critical/important information they will need.

 Please feel free to reach out to me directly with any questions or concerns you might have.